bayyangjie/Clustering-Analysis-on-Credit-Card-Customers/README.md

 ```
 ![Image 1](https://github.com/bayyangjie/Foundation-to-Python-for-AI/blob/main/Images/corr_heatmap.png?raw=true) <br> <br>

+The correlation heatmap shows mostly light colours depicting the relationship between variables.
+This suggests that the variables are not strongly correlated with each other which means lower multicollinearity.
+Having low multicollinearity can potentially lead to more reliable and interpretable modelling results.

 ```
 # Checking for the sum of missing values in each column
 missing_values = df_ECA.isnull().sum()